mmaksi/NASA-Mission-Control/server/README.md

 3. Use GET, POST, PUT and DELETE to deal with the endpoints
 4. Client/Server design
 5. Requests are stateless and cacheable (not related to any state on the client like a user session)

+### CORS middleware
+When the client is listening on a different port than the server, you get CORS error if you tried to fetch data from that server.

+### Populate data to the server on startup